-In short, the plan will first shutter the eight stops on the Orange Line between Tufts Medical and Sullivan for six weekends starting in September.
-After that, the six stops between Broadway and Kendall will close for four weekends.
+In short, the plan will first shutter stops on the Orange Line for six weekends starting in September.
+After that, the six Red Line stops between Broadway and Kendall will close for four weekends.
 Closures on the Green Line’s B, C, and D branches will occur throughout the fall.

 Will your weekend plans be affected?
 Almost certainly—the question is when.
-We’ve compiled all the outages into the Google Calendar below.
+You can keep up with the details of which stops are closed each weekend here on the MBTA website, and we’ve compiled the outage schedule (as of August 12) into the Google Calendar below.
 Cross reference it with your own schedule—and if these outages totally derail your forthcoming autumn plans, at least you’ve got some time to plan ahead.

 Source URL: https://www.bostonmagazine.com/news/2019/08/12/mbta-fall-outages-calendar/